 In 2014, a family tour to the Cayman Islands definitely did not go as planned.
 After doing a couple of climbs, Jim had the ropes set for a final one.
 His daughter and wife climbed up, but as soon as he started up, his feet slipped and he fell.
 A straight drop down of 50 feet!!

 Already having minimal expectations out of the situation, the reports were not exactly encouraging.
 He had his front and back pelvis shattered.
 And, if I can, I’ll say that that was not important.
 Instead, what was important was the fact that his left wrist and left ankle were broken into 2 but most of it was pulverized.

 A year of medical attention passed and everything was overall healed.
 All except the shattered ankle.
-The mainline of fracture just didn’t seem to heal.
+The main line of fracture just didn’t seem to heal.
 It was time to conclude that the bone had died.
 Ready to finally come face-to-face with his future, Jim accepted that this was going to be life-changing.
-For the better or worse depending on his perception and reaction.
+For better or worse depending on his perception and reaction.

 And as rare as this sentence is, I just have to use it in this case.
 Because indeed, Jim’s past came to help him!!!